elicia4/recipes/README.md

 - lists
 - images
 - links
-- ...and other useful elements previously learned
+- ...and other useful elements